jddllwqa/Dstar/docs/faq.md

 Is there an official Twitter or Discord account?

 > We don't think that a decentralized platform needs an centralized social account.
-We will publish all information on the platform.
-Also We can concentrate and iterate faster.
+We will publish all information on the Distrikt **@Dstar**.